From Freelance Developer to Building a $6M-Funded Product to SPURGE on Autopilot — Now Building Stocky Pro

 More importantly, I learned my biggest mistake: running a one-man show.
 No proper due diligence, no systems, just trust and handshakes.

-Current: Building a Machine That Runs Without Me
+Building a Machine That Runs Without Me

 As of 2025, SPURGE RENTALS: